Your business may believe it’s time to consider shifting to an automated and paperless accounts payable (AP) process.

 It all begins with making sure you identify the most important reasons you want to go paperless.
 How will automated AP give your business the greatest investment return?

 For instance, do you want to go paperless primarily to accelerate payments to your buyers and suppliers?
 Do you mainly want to reduce costs because you’ve determined the whole paper process is eating into your profits?
-Or do you want to eliminate mistakes and duplicate payments?
+Or do you want to reduce mistakes and duplicate payments?

 Whatever your most important reasons are, be sure to focus on them as you move forward.